 Drawize.com | 2 - 8 Players

-This is your online version of Pictionary.
+This virtual team building activity is an online version of Pictionary.
 An absolute hoot, with little to no actual drawing skills required, it’s easy to lose track of time playing Drawize.
 Face-off every man for himself or in teams in a race to collect the most points through correctly guessing and drawing a series of themed prompts.
 Ranging from food and sports to objects and animals, you’d be surprised at what might come up.
 Bring it on, Picasso!

 How To Play